-A. No. There is no fee to apply for admission into the Program, nor are there any tuition fees for the seminars themselves beyond the usual cost associated with a 3-unit undergraduate course at CBU.
+No. There is no fee to apply for admission to the Honors Program, nor are there any tuition fees for the seminars themselves beyond the usual tuition costs of studying at CBU.

-Q. Do the Honors seminar courses count towards completing my degree program?
+Do the Honors Program seminars count towards completing my CBU degree program?

 All Honors Program seminars earn regular academic credit toward CBU baccalaureate degrees, just like any other course.